lars1050/CSC210-S21/Projects/Project2_Ordering/README.md

 <hr>

+#### Corrections:

+(03/09) - There is only a "name" not a first and last.
+Thus, the name comparator should only compare that value (no tie-breakers).

 ### OrderedList Class Comparator and Sorting

 Create a class variable `Comparator<T> orderBy` to store the default order of the stored class.
 The array _items_ should always be sorted according to this class comparator.
 In any method in which a comparator is not passed, the sortOrder comparator should be used.